 - Rubbing alcohol

 First off, use a wet towel to wipe off crumbs or anything that comes off easily.
 Next, sprinkle the baking soda and start scrubbing with a soft brush before wiping off.
 Repeat this with the salt.
 If stubborn stains remain, use this stove cleaning solution, which comprises of baking soda, salt and vinegar in the ratio of 1:3:1.
 Mix the ingredients into a paste and spoon it over the affected areas.
-Leave it there for .
+Leave it there for at least an hour or overnight.
 After that, start scraping with a wooden spoon.
 To complete, wipe the entire kitchen top (except the burners) with rubbing alcohol to disinfect as well as to get a cleaner look.

 6. Water marks on wood furniture?
 Use the hair dryer!